daysuwaa/Aiwerioghene/README.md

 👀 I have a keen interest in web development.

-🌱 Currently, I am learning C++, Java, HTML, CSS, JavaScript, and Bootstrap.
+🌱 Currently, I am learning HTML, CSS, JavaScript, and Bootstrap.

 📫 You can reach me at daysuwaaiwerioghene@icloud.com.